 Customer satisfaction surveys are the best way for businesses large and small to find out how customers really feel about products, services, and the shopping experience.
 But, unfortunately, not all companies use customer satisfaction surveys correctly.

-Instead of using survey data to identify areas of improvement for the entire organization, some companies use this same data to measure the performance of customer service representatives.
+Instead of using customer satisfaction survey data to identify areas of improvement for the entire organization, some companies use this same data to measure the performance of customer service representatives.
 Any responses, positive or negative, are then tied directly to compensation and factor heavily into performance reviews.

-While this may seem like an easy way to check in on employee performance, the reality is that when used this way, satisfaction surveys become less effective and less accurate.
+While this may seem like an easy way to check in on employee performance, the reality is that when used this way, customer satisfaction surveys become less effective and less accurate.
 These surveys are meant to measure customer satisfaction, not employee performance (there are different surveys for that).
 By maintaining focus on the customer experience, companies are better able to adjust practices and offerings to positively affect the bottom line.